NERC-DTP-Students/climate-predictor/README.md

 For each parameter the user sets an initial value and a change with time.
 A timeframe is selected and the global surface temperature over time is plotted.

 The advanced option is for investigating surface temperatures of a generic planet.
+Note that if the albedo is set to a non-zero value in the advanced option, the albedo overrides the cloud cover and land cover parameters in the default mode.

 **Paramters**
 + Albedo